Updated October 2019

 Did you know that in the United States alone, 400,000 blood clot events occur in patients recently discharged from the hospital?
 And that blood clots are the most common cause of preventable hospital deaths?

-Researchers are investigating this problem and trying to find a solution.
-The most recent trial conducted was the MARINER trial, whose results were released in August 2018 at the European Society of Cardiology Congress.
+The MARINER trial looked at this issue and the results were released in August 2018 at the European Society of Cardiology Congress.

-“The MARINER trial’s aim was to optimize thromboprophylaxis in medically ill patients with the specific aim of reducing venous thrombosis,” explained Dr. Ebrahim Barkoudah, Associate Director of Hospital Medicine Unit at Brigham and Women’s Hospital.
+“The trial’s aim was to optimize blood clot prevention in medically ill patients with the specific aim of reducing VTE,” explained Dr. Ebrahim Barkoudah, Associate Director of Hospital Medicine Unit at Brigham and Women’s Hospital.

 Among the patients in the trial, 50 of the 6,007 patients on rivaroxaban and 66 of the 6,012 patients on the placebo experienced symptomatic VTE or VTE-related death.
-In relation to major bleeding, 12 of the 5,982 patients on rivaroxaban and 9 of the 5,980 patients in the placebo group experienced major bleeding.
+Twelve of the 5,982 patients on rivaroxaban and 9 of the 5,980 patients in the placebo group experienced major bleeding.

 The trial results were considered neutral.
-“Rivaroxaban was not associated with a significantly lower risk of symptomatic venous thromboembolism and death due to venous thromboembolism than placebo.
+“Rivaroxaban was not associated with a significantly lower risk of symptomatic VTE and VTE-related death than placebo.
 However, it did reduce symptomatic VTE.
 The incidence of major bleeding was low,” study investigators concluded.

-Secondary endpoints demonstrated that certain groups of patients—those with heart failure, for instance—might benefit more from extended VTE thromboprophylaxis, but additional examination and studies will be needed to confirm these results.
+Secondary endpoints demonstrated that certain groups of patients—those with heart failure, for instance—might benefit more from extended VTE thromboprophylaxis, but additional studies will be needed to confirm these results.